ndporter/dspg-r-2022/_episodes/07-data-subsetting.md

 questions:
 - "How can I work with subsets of data in R?"
 objectives:
-- "To be able to subset vectors, factors, matrices, lists, and data frames"
+- "To be able to subset vectors, factors, lists, and data frames"
 - "To be able to extract individual and multiple elements: by index, by name, using comparison operations"
 - "To be able to skip and remove elements from various data structures."
 keypoints: